Strolling along Laguna Beach

 Rodeo Drive shops - Beverly Hills, CA

-At Rodeo Drive, you can take photos and window shop along one of the most famous streets in the world.
-You can also have someone snap your photo by the iconic Beverly Hills sign.
-Plenty of photo opportunities exist at every turn.
 Overall, it’s a fun experience for visitors new to LA to grab a coffee and people watch for the afternoon.
 Once you visit once you probably will agree it is too touristy, however, at least you can check it off your bucket list!
 Don’t expect to run into any celebs here, although it’s a great time for movie and TV buffs!
+Most tourists are familiar with the famous shop scene from Pretty Woman (“Big Mistake!”), although I tend to think of one of my 80’s favorites, Troop Beverly Hills when I walk around here!

-Rodeo Drive sign - Beverly Hills, CA
+Rodeo Drive sign in Beverly Hills

-The famous Beverly Hills sign in LA
+The famous Beverly Hills sign

 Address: 421 N Rodeo Dr #1, Beverly Hills, CA 90210